Betoniteollisuus/BETK---Documents/EN/02_implementation guidelines/UPID & AIDC for ETO products.md

 For example, this results in: <code>https://id.rt.fi/ba34cf17-0c4b-4c6f-9295-cae05aa74ad4</code>

 ## 4 Automatic identification and data capture
 In addition to Unique Product Identification (UPID), suitable Automatic Identification and Data Capture (AIDC) technology must be selected to enable machine readability and facilitate the digitalization of supply chain management.
 When selecting AIDC technology, the requirements set by the intended use and environmental conditions must be considered.
 GS1 Data Carriers for automatic identification and data capture (AIDC) can store varying amounts of information to meet the needs of different business processes and trade requirements.
-The data encoded into GS1 data carriers not only uniquely identify products at all levels of the Product Identification Hierarchy but also provide access to product information and visibility into product movements within the supplychain.
+The data encoded into GS1 data carriers not only uniquely identify products at all levels of the Product Identification Hierarchy but also provide access to product information and visibility into product movements within the supply chain.

 To convey the minimum data requirements for the product identification of precast concrete elements, the implementation guideline recommends at least adding a 2D code based on optical recognition to the product label during manufacturing.
 According to the GS1 standard, the options for this are a GS1 DataMatrix code or a QR code with data content compliant with the GS1 Digital Link standard.
 Alongside the 2D code used on the product label, machine-readable data carriers based on RFID technology can also be utilized, either on the product label or embedded into the precast concrete element.
 Figure 1 illustrates the use and marking of data carriers for precast concrete elements.